 This rule can help you with the following compliance standards:

-To determine if your Amazon MQ brokers are publicly accessible, perform the following actions:
+To determine if your DMS replication instances are publicly accessible, perform the following actions:

 Remediation / Resolution

-To disable public accessibility for your existing Amazon MQ brokers, you must re-create them with the necessary configuration so that the brokers endpoints can be reachable only within your VPC.
-To relaunch the required MQ brokers, perform the following:
+To disable public accessibility for your Amazon DMS replication instances, you must re-create these instances with the necessary configuration in order to be reachable only within your VPC network.
+To relaunch and configure your AWS DMS replication instances, perform the following actions:

 Unlock the Remediation Steps